 Jam spontaneously with other musicians even if you’ve never plaid with them before.

-Learning to play the piano in an active way is very beneficial and even necessary for genres like pop, jazz and blues where you permanently needs to be creative and independent of scores.
+Learning to play the piano in an active way is very beneficial—and even necessary—for genres like pop, jazz, and blues, where you constantly need to be creative and independent of sheet music.

-On the contrary, doing music passively means that you only play what you can read.
+In contrast, playing music passively means only playing what you can read.

-We are not saying that reading scores is bad, we just believe it doesn’t have to be the main focus and the only way of learning music especially when you want to be creative.
+We're not saying that reading sheet music is bad; we just believe it shouldn't be the main focus or the only way to learn music, especially if your goal is to be creative.

 “What approach is right for me?”